 When You Should Consider Using It

-The good news is that the accelerated death benefit usually comes as a free rider to most life insurance policies.
+The good news is that the accelerated death benefit usually comes as a free life insurance rider to most life insurance policies.
 The question you’ll have to ask yourself though, is when and if you want to use it.
 Many people who choose to use the accelerated death benefit option already know they have less than one year to live, and they then use the benefits to help pay for their treatments and other costs needed to extend their lifespan.
 This can help ease the financial burden from medical bills for their family.
 Of course, to have it as an option you will need to make sure it is added on to your regular coverage.

 On the other hand, receiving accelerated death benefits can leave little left for your family after you are actually gone.
 This can be problematic for some, even though your medical bills will likely be taken care of.
 Receiving accelerated death benefits can also affect your Medicaid eligibility.